MicrosoftDocs/Virtualization-Documentation/tlfs.md

 <span id="_Ref108576137" class="anchor"><span id="_Toc110172682"
 class="anchor"></span></span>The guest should not ascribe any meaning to the value of a partition ID.
-The “invalid” partition ID is used in several interfaces to indicate an invalid partition.
+The “invalid" partition ID is used in several interfaces to indicate an invalid partition.

 \#define HV\_PARTITION\_ID\_INVALID ((HV\_PARTITION\_ID) 0x0)